Internet Engineering

 Usage

 For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
-For example, XMLHttpRequest and the Fetch API follow the same-origin policy.
+The Fetch API (and the older XMLHttpRequest) follow the same-origin policy.
 This means that a web application using those APIs can only request resources from the same origin the application was loaded from unless the response from other origins includes the right CORS headers.

 Example